ovh/docs/pages/cloud/private-cloud/nsx-11-faq/guide.en-us.md

 <a name="t0gwdoublebw"></a>

-### Can I configure an active-active Tier-0 Gateway in order to have a double bandwidth (10+10=20Gb/s guarantee and 25+25Gb/s "theorical")?
+### Can I configure an active-active Tier-0 Gateway in order to have a double bandwidth (10+10=20Gb/s guarantee and 25+25Gb/s "theoretical")?

 No, it is not possible by default, the configuration is managed by OVHcloud and is done in active/passive mode with a VIP (10 Gbp/s guaranteed bandwidth).